luisdelaye/Mexstrain/README.md

 * spikeprot####.fasta # Spike protein sequences from GISAID

 * gisaid_hcov-19_2021_##_##_##.tsv # metadata associated to the genomes of interest from GISAID

+The above files must be in the same folder as the Perl scripts you downloaded from Github.

 ### Curate the files containing the names of geographic localities